Multi Day activity information

 Hiking shoes/boots/shoes (already warn in)

-Climbing shoes if you have them or runners if you don’t
+Climbing shoes if you have them or runners if you don’t (for climbing tours)

 Light pants.
 Zip off pants are ideal.